We think this movie stands out for:

 What's the story?

-Dr. Ryan Stone (Sandra Bullock) is a medical engineer on her first trip to outer space.
+In GRAVITY, Dr. Ryan Stone (Sandra Bullock) is a medical engineer on her first trip to outer space.
 But during the final spacewalk on the day before she and the rest of the crew are set to return to Earth, the Russians shoot down one of their own satellites; the explosion causes a catastrophic debris shower that threatens to wipe out all orbiting space stations, including Stone's shuttle.
 With seasoned astronaut Lieut.
 Matt Kowalsky (George Clooney) by her side, Stone struggles to survive -- not just the accident that threatens her and everyone else's lives, but her own personal demons as well.

 Is it any good?

-Oh to be astonished, frightened, and entertained all at the same time -- that's the power of Alfonso Cuaron's masterful GRAVITY.
+Oh to be astonished, frightened, and entertained all at the same time -- that's the power of Alfonso Cuaron's masterful film.
 A mindful and meticulous meditation on mortality, tragedy, and the human spirit, Gravity is driven by both stunning cinematography and Bullock's artful, complex performance.
 Add to this a soundtrack so well-calibrated that the music enhances rather than overpowers (as too many soundtracks are wont to do).

 It's obvious that an enormous amount of discipline went into filming Gravity -- but, far from making the movie sterile, the precision only serves to heighten the impact of an already stunning story.
 There's no reason, at least on this planet, that it won't be appreciated as a monumental piece of moviemaking.
 This is what 3-D effects were made for -- not the bullying bombast and empty trickery that plagues other, lesser 3-D films, but to artfully enhance a movie with grand imagination, riveting narrative, and true soul.